susanodii/MKDocs_User_Guide/MKDocs.md

  ![](images/macOSLatestRelease.PNG)

- - After downloading, click on the downloaded file.Before installing, check the box to "**Add Python.exe to Path**"
+ - To install your file, click on the downloaded file.Before installing, check the box to **Add Python.exe to Path**

 ![](images/checkAddPath.png)

-  - Click on "**Install now**".
+  - Click on **Install now**.
 After installation, a box will pop up showing that the installation was successful.

 ![](images/installPython.png)

 ![](images/installationSuccessful.PNG)

 ### **Installation of Pip**
-If you have the latest version of Python installed in your system, then, Pip (Python package manager) is mostly likely in you system but you will need ugrade it using the command line the command line below
+Pip (Python package manager) is most likely in your system if you have the latest version of Python installed in your system.
+However you will need ugrade it using the command below.

 ```
 pip install --upgrade pip
 ```

-If you do not have pip installed in your system, run the following command to install it:
+If you do not have Pip installed in your system, run the following command to install it:

 ```
 python get-pip.py